MRC-Epid-it24/intake24/docs/admin/surveys/index.md

 Overrides tab allows to override certain parts of the scheme without a need to create whole new scheme.

 There are two sections that can be overridden in limited way, so it doesn't influence the overall scheme flow.
-UI is the same is in [`question editor`](/admin/surveys/schemes), so should feel familiar.
+UI is the same is in [`prompt editor`](/admin/surveys/schemes), so should feel familiar.

-### Scheme questions overrides
+### Scheme prompts overrides

-Scheme questions overrides section allow to override specific survey scheme question.
-When added to the list, user can modify the settings of particular question.
+Scheme prompts overrides section allow to override specific survey scheme prompt.
+When added to the list, user can modify the settings of particular prompt.

 ::: warning

-New question cannot be added or existing question cannot be removed from the scheme in this way.
-It only allows to modify existing questions in order to retain original scheme flow.
-If you need to add / remove questions, clone existing scheme, modify it and assign to the survey.
+New prompt cannot be added or existing prompt cannot be removed from the scheme in this way.
+It only allows to modify existing prompts in order to retain original scheme flow.
+If you need to add / remove prompts, clone existing scheme, modify it and assign to the survey.

 :::